Polikarpov I-153: Operational history

 The I-153 first saw combat in 1939 during the Soviet-Japanese Battle of Khalkin Gol in Mongolia.
 The Japanese Army Air Forces' Type 97 Fighter (Nakajima Ki-27) Nate proved a formidable opponent for the I-15bis and I-16, but was more evenly matched with the I-153, which retained agility inherent to biplanes while having improved performance.
 While the overall I-153 performance was satisfactory, some significant problems were revealed.
 Most troublesome was the absence of a firewall between the fuel tank mounted in front of the cockpit and the pilot.
 Combined with strong draft coming in through the wheel wells, fuel tank fires invariably resulted in rapid engulfment of the cockpit and severe burns to the pilot.
 In addition, the M-62 engine suffered from a service life of only 60–80 hours due to failures of the two-speed supercharger.

 The Polikarpov I-153 Chaika never flew with any Spanish Air Force units during or after the Spanish Civil War.
-Two earlier variants of this aircraft, the I-15 and the I-15bis, did fly with the Republican Air Force during the conflict and, later, captured examples of both types were used by the Fuerzas Aéreas till the early 1950s.
+Two earlier variants of this aircraft, the I-15 and the I-15bis, did fly with the Republican Air Force during the conflict and, later, captured examples of both types were used by the Ejército del Aire till the early 1950s.